Environment

 Children, older adults and people who are pregnant or suffering from lung diseases are most at risk from ozone, as well as people spending time outdoors and those lacking in vitamins C and E.

-Denver High in Ozone
+Denver high in ozone

-If there are wildfires near the Front Range, smoke can contribute to increased ozone pollution concentrations.
+Above-average temperatures and below-average precipitation tend to lead to more ozone alerts because hot, dry conditions are best for ozone.
+If there are wildfires near the Front Range, smoke can contribute to increased ozone pollution concentrations, as well.
 The APCD launched a Colorado Smoke Blog in 2024 for those who want to track smoky conditions in the state.

 The division also shares current ozone pollution levels online.